evenrus/myeloma_SNV/README.md

 [![docker badge][docker_badge]][docker_base]
 [![docker badge][automated_badge]][docker_base]

-Program for processing SNV or indel calls from myTYPE with myeloma-specific annotations and filters.
+## Description

+Post-processing of targeted snv or indel data.
+Adapted to output-format from leukgen/click_annotvcf.
+Custom panel-agnostic filtering with options to include/exclude  genes and/or regions.
+Optional annotation with myeloma databases.

 Development on-going.

-## Description

-Takes as input a file containing indel or SNV calls in .csv or .tsv.gz format.

-### Mandatory columns in input file

-ID_VARIANT = Unique identifier of each variant
-CHR = chromosome (int)
-START = variant start position (int)
-STOP = variant stop position (int)
-GENE = Gene name (str)
-TARGET_VAF = Variant allele frequency of variant (num)
-EFFECT = predicted effect of variant, e.g. 'non_synonymous_codon'
-BIDIR = 1 if reads supporting variant is found on both strands, 0 otherwise
-FILTER = 'PASS' if variant has passed all previously applied variant caller filters.
-COSMIC = Cosmic annotation
-*_MAF = Frequency of mutation in EXAC populations and 1000 genomes database.

-### Annotations:
+### Features

-Data from the following datasets are incorporated as annotations for each variant:
+Applies the following filters:
+    1. Pass by 1 or more callers
+    2. Target VAF > threshold (defalut 2 %)
+    3. Target depth > 100
+    4. Mutation supported by 1 or more reads on each strand
+    5. No SE or SR flag
+    6. Maximal population frequency < 0.005.
+If frequency 0.0025-0.005, remove missense mutations except in BRCA1, BRCA2 and TP53.

+Optional:
+    1. Filtering based on panel-specific good normals
+    2. Filtering based on gene lists and BED regions.
+    3. Annotation with myeloma datasets.
       - 16 internal normals sequenced by myTYPE
       - MMRF CoMMpass IA9 (889 WES, matched normal, not manually curated)
       - Bolli Leukemia 2017 (418 targeted sequencing, manually curated)
       - Lohr Cell 2014 203 WES/WGS
       - myTYPE: Database of previously manually annotated variants

-### Filtering by myeloma (M) FLAGs:

-- MFLAG_PANEL: Gene not in panel
-- MFLAG_IGH: In IGH locus
-- MFLAG_MAF: MAF > 3 % in exac/1000genomes
-- MFLAG_MAFCOS: MAF > 0.1 % and not in COSMIC.
-For SNVs: Only EXACT/POS in COSMIC counts as match.
-- MFLAG_NONPASS: NON-PASS IF not in COSMIC and not previously known in MM.
-For SNVs: Only EXACT/POS in COSMIC counts as match, and only missense mutations can be removed by this filter (i.e. 'non_synonymous_codon')
-- MFLAG_NORM: Variant in 1 or more good normal control run by myTYPE
-- MFLAG_VAF: Remove variants with target VAF < 1 %
-- MFLAG_BIDIR: Remove variants BIDIR = 0 (only reads on one strand)

 ### Output files

-Variants with no MFLAGs are output into a file for 'good calls'.
-Other variants are output as 'bad calls'.
-A run summary report including flag statistics is created into the same folder.
+Variants passing all filters are annotated with optional datasets and written to csv ("goodcalls").
+Failed variants are not annotated, but but also provided as output ("badcalls").

 ## Options

-  --mode [snv|indel]:    Set input variant type: snv or indel  [required]
+Required arguments:

-  --outdir:        Path to output directory.  [required]
+  --outdir:        Path to output directory.
   --infile:        Path to input file with merged SNV calls in tsv.gz or
-                       csv format  [required]
+                   csv format.

-  --skiplines:  Number of lines to skip at the top of input file when
-                       importing.  [default: 0]
-  --genes:         Excel file with column 'GENES'.
-Used to filter out
-                       variants in other genes.  [required]
-  --genes_bed:     Bed file containing panel regions, to filter out
-                       outside calls.  [required]
-  --igh:           BED file with IGH locus to filter out overlapping
-                       calls.  [required]
+Optional arguments:

+  --normals:       Path to good normal calls in tsv.gz format
+  --vaf:           VAF threshold for filtering [default 0.02]
+  --genes:         Mutation frequencies by gene in excel-file.
+Colnames:
+                   GENE and *freq*
+  --genes_bed:     BED-file of regions to keep.
+  --igh:           BED-file of regions to remove (e.g. IGH-region).
-  --mmrf:          Path to MMRF reference file, tab separated text
+  --mmrf:          MMRF reference file, tab separated text.
-                       [required]
-  --bolli:         Path to Bolli reference file, tab separated text
+  --bolli:         Bolli reference file, tab separated text.
-                       [required]
-  --lohr:          Path to Lohr reference file - tab separated hg19
+  --lohr:          Lohr reference file, tab separated text, hg19.
-                       format.  [required]
-  --normals:       Path to good normal calls in tsv.gz format  [required]
-  --mytype:        Path to manually annotated myTYPE data in csv format
+  --mytype:        Manually annotated myTYPE data, csv file.
   --version:       Show the version and exit.
   --help:          Show this message and exit.

 ## Credits